 Wheeling lane extension

-A new 200 m wheeling lane extension will be installed along Silver Springs Boulevard between Silvergrove Drive and Nose Hill Drive N.W.
+A new 200 m wheeling lane extension has been installed along Silver Springs Boulevard between Silvergrove Drive and Nose Hill Drive N.W.

 - We are using a different type of barrier to separate and protect wheeling users from vehicles.

-- One vehicle lane in each direction of Silver Springs Boulevard will be repurposed, improving safety and lowering vehicle speeds and conflicts.
+- One vehicle lane in each direction of Silver Springs Boulevard has been repurposed, improving safety and lowering vehicle speeds and conflicts.

-The sidewalks around Spring Hill Village, along Silver Springs Boulevard and Nose Hill Drive N.W., are being upgraded to new, wider multi-use pathways.
-The new pathways will improve pedestrian and wheeling access around the shopping centre and complete the wheeling network in the community.
+The sidewalks around Spring Hill Village, along Silver Springs Boulevard and Nose Hill Drive N.W., have been upgraded to new, wider multi-use pathways.
+The new pathways improve pedestrian and wheeling access around the shopping centre and complete the wheeling network in the community.

 Additional traffic calming

 We are adding additional traffic calming improvements throughout the community, to improve pedestrian access, reduce vehicle speeding and improve overall safety.
 Improvements include a variety of medians, curb extensions and bulb-outs, speed humps, crossing improvements, wheelchair and pedestrian ramps.